Emily Goudreault, M.A., CCC-SLP

 While providing therapy and child enrichment classes are my passions, I am also drawn to other areas in my field.
 I have been involved in several research projects, and I've been commissioned by Gannett Publishing for contribution to continuing-ed modules and Pearson Publishing to write an Instructor's Manual to accompany an entry-level textbook: Born to Talk: An Introduction to Speech and Language Development, 6th Edition.

 I am a Colorado native, originally from the front range area of Colorado.
 In January 2016, we moved to west Michigan from the Aspen area.
 We love it here!
-In my spare time, I enjoy hanging out with my son, my husband and our cats and tortoise.
+In my spare time, I enjoy hanging out with my 2 sons, my husband and our cats.
 We love hiking, camping, snowboarding, cross country skiing, riding our bikes, exploring, sitting at the beach, reading, seeing live music, and above all, traveling.
 Our last adventures were to Colombia, and a southeast Asia trip to Japan, the Philippines and Indonesia - we can't wait to get back out in the world and do some more exploring!